 Scholar and Educator

-Micah is also a scholar and education, whose primary academic field is African American politics; his work in the field has garnered recognition for its innovative and hopeful approach.
-WMicah has devoted extensive attention to the emergence of Black political movements at the local level and the importance of institution-building to the advancement of Black interests.
+Micah is also a scholar and educator, whose primary academic field is African American politics; his work in the field has garnered recognition for its innovative and hopeful approach.
+Micah has devoted extensive attention to the emergence of Black political movements at the local level and the importance of institution-building to the advancement of Black interests.
 Micah has presented his scholarly work at conferences around the country and has published repeatedly in respected, peer-reviewed academic journals.
 His first book, Freedom, Inc. and Black Political Empowerment, was published by the University of Missouri Press in 2016.
 In 2017, the book won the prestigious Eagleton-Waters Book Award, granted by the State Historical Society of Missouri for the best book on Missouri political history.
 In addition, Micah has served as a historical consultant and advisor on projects related to Black politics and history.

 Thanks to a deep faith in the transformative power of education, Micah is also an educator.
 He has taught Black Politics at Howard University and summer programs for young adults.
 Through the Truman Scholarship Foundation, Micah has served as a mentor and advisor to young adults pursuing careers in public service.